raisedbyfinches/git-training/teacher/git-instructor-guide.md

    - Start with the "replay" metaphor: rebasing is replaying your changes on a new base
    - Contrast with merging using railroad track diagrams
    - Show a live demonstration with visible history changes
-   - Emphasize the "golden rule" about not rebasing public history
+   - Emphasise the "golden rule" about not rebasing public history

 3. **Detached HEAD:**
    - Use the "bookmark" analogy: branches are bookmarks, detached HEAD is reading without a bookmark